College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > Liberal Studies Program

 The following information is found on the Liberal Studies Website:

-Students are required to take a Liberal Studies capstone course in their major field during their senior year.
+Students are required to take a Liberal Studies capstone course in their major field, typically during their senior year.
 Some Liberal Studies capstone courses may be offered jointly for students in related majors and fields of study.
 These courses provide students with an opportunity to integrate their major area of study with broader issues raised in their general education program.
 The Liberal Studies capstone experience allows students to see the relationship between the ideas, perspectives, and substantive areas of scholarship and creative work within their major field and those learned through significant aspects of their course work in the learning domain courses and other courses and experiences of the Liberal Studies Program.

 Because the course is offered through the major field department, students must receive a grade of C- or better in this course.